BGR / BGRi West Lafayette - Final Details

 Complete Immunization Requirements

 Complete your immunization requirements through the Purdue University Student Health (PUSH) center.
-To schedule an appointment, please call 765-494-1273.
+To schedule an appointment, please call 765-494-1700, option 0.

 Purdue University is a big place!
 Review this map to familiarize yourself with campus.
-Please know that Purdue University is located in West Lafayette, Indiana in the Eastern Time Zone.
 We highly recommend you learn where the France A. Cordova Recreational Center (CREC) and the Krach Leadership Center (KRCH) is, as both will be important locations during your BGR and BGRi experience.

 Request Disability-Related Accommodations